 The 2009 First Addition Neighborhood Drainage Report identified several projects throughout the neighborhood necessary to address inadequate stormwater infrastructure, help alleviate areas of localized flooding and to provide direction to the City towards meeting regulatory water quality requirements.

-The rehabilitation of D Avenue is an identified next step which builds upon other recent street rehabilitation projects, including A Avenue and B Avenue.
+The rehabilitation of D Avenue was an identified next step which built upon other recent street rehabilitation projects, including A Avenue and B Avenue.

-The D Avenue Improvement Project will address stormwater drainage issues, pedestrian access and safety, and poor pavement conditions on D Avenue from State Street to 10th Street.
+The D Avenue Improvement Project addresses stormwater drainage issues, pedestrian access and safety, and poor pavement conditions on D Avenue from State Street to 10th Street.

-The project will reconstruct the entire ten blocks of D Avenue from State Street to 10th Street, all within the existing public right-of-way.
-Additional improvements include stormwater, waterline and pavement work on 1st Street between D/E Avenues.
-A new stormwater pipe will be installed on 7th Street between B/D Avenues.
-The area bounded by 8th/9th Streets and D/E Avenues will also receive stormwater improvements, including a new pipe and planters/rain gardens.
+The project reconstructed the entire ten blocks of D Avenue from State Street to 10th Street, all within the existing public right-of-way.
+Additional improvements included stormwater, waterline and pavement work on 1st Street between D/E Avenues.
+A new stormwater pipe on 7th Street between B/D Avenues.
+The area bounded by 8th/9th Streets and D/E Avenues also received stormwater improvements, including a new pipe and planters/rain gardens, and new pavement.

 The design incorporates a much safer way for pedestrians to connect to schools, downtown businesses, the library and other services in the neighborhood.
 It also helps address significant stormwater issues and rebuilds old, deteriorated underground utilities in this area of the neighborhood.

 Two neighbor walking tours, two public open houses, numerous face-to-face meetings and extensive field work helped inform the designs of the project.
 The project included full reconstruction of the road, a new sidewalk, and new stormwater management above ground and below.